GMod-Creativity/GModCollection/GarrysMod/garrysmod/data/expression2/chat/Multi-Purpose Chat Tool/info.md

 ::::

 This expression 2 gives you a whole arsenal of commands for your use!!!!
-KNOWN BUGS(MAY VARY ON SERVER YOU'RE PLAYING ON): !kill and !killc are not hidden;  !hide does not go away until you delete the cip and spawn it again;
+KNOWN BUGS(MAY VARY ON SERVER YOU'RE PLAYING ON): `!kill` and `!killc` are not hidden;  `!hide` does not go away until you delete the cip and spawn it again;
-after using !remove then !fly again the props do not disappear unless you use !reset;
+after using `!remove` then `!fly` again the props do not disappear unless you use `!reset`;
-and !butcher is untested after the addition of people exploding when they come nearby the expression 2;
+and `!butcher` is untested after the addition of people exploding when they come nearby the expression 2;
 people won't explode when they come nearby e2.

 <!--VIDEO